-The world’s largest contract manufacturer for chips, Taiwan Semiconductor Manufacturing Company (TSMC), is reportedly set to begin the production of chips built on its 3nm process in the fourth quarter of 2022.
+The world’s largest chip contract manufacturer, Taiwan Semiconductor Manufacturing Company (TSMC), is reportedly set to begin the production of the chips built on its 3nm process in the fourth quarter of 2022.

 According to MacRumors, Apple is expected to release its first devices with 3nm chips fabricated by TSMC in 2023, including Macs with M3 chips and iPhone 15 models with A17 chips.

-The new 3nm processors will feature enhanced performance capabilities and better battery life.
+The 3nm processors will feature enhanced performance capabilities and battery life.
 The 3nm M3 chips will power 2023 Macs as well as iPhone models.